A Valentine’s Day Party where everyone comes dressed in clothes from High School just might be our very favorite couple’s party to date!

 We love a fun night spent with good friends!
 A casual Adult Game Night, a fun White Elephant Gift Exchange, or a Couples Dinner Party are a few favorite options, but this High School Reunion party just takes the cake!

 Couple’s Valentine’s Day Party

-Years ago, my husband decided to do away with planning our annual Christmas party and instead do a couple’s Valentines Party instead.
-One of our favorite we planned was a High School Reunion theme where all our friends dressed in the era of the year they graduated, or they wore something they still had hanging in their closets that they owned in high school.
-The night was super fun, here is what we did:
+Years ago my husband decided to do away with planning our annual Christmas party and instead do a couple’s Valentine’s Day Party instead.
+One of our favorite parties that we planned was a High School Reunion theme where all our friends dressed in the era of the year they graduated -OR- they wore something they still had hanging in their closets that they owned in high school.
+The night was super fun, here is how it all went down –

-We held our party at a small banquet room and we kept the decor simple.
-We stacked yearbooks and popular school novels and school supplies in the center of the table.
+We kept the decor very simple – yearbooks, popular school novels and school supplies served as centerpieces.
 We also had a vase of markers for the game we were playing in the center of each table.

 Guests were treated to a casual dinner- cafeteria style!
-It was a buffet line with rectangular Styrofoam plates (from the dollar store) and everyone’s favorite school lunch- Pizza!
-We had a variety of side dishes from what everyone brought and the drinks were cartons of milk and juice (we did have some soda too).
-For dessert- ice cream cups with wooden spoons!
+It was a buffet line with rectangular Styrofoam plates* and everyone’s favorite school lunch- Pizza!
+We asked our guests to bring a side to share, so we had a variety of options.
+Drinks were cartons of milk and juice (we did have some soda too) and for dessert, ice cream cups with wooden spoons!

 - Everyone wrote down their spouses “little known secret” and all papers went into the bowl.
 (Remember, since these are secrets coming from their spouses mouths, people got really creative and dug deep since it wasn’t revealing anything about themselves!)

 - One at a time, I pulled out a secret from the bowl and gave everyone a chance to laugh at guess who’s secret it was.